SmirnovW/react-truncatable-text/README.md

 ### Performance

 The component utilizes the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to handle only the visible component, so you can have a lot of components on the page and no worry about the performance issues.
-To select the entire text, simply double-click on the component.
-Even if the text has been shortened, copying it will still copy the full original text to your clipboard.

 ### Resizing